DataShades/ckanext-files/README.md

 cannot get the content via CKAN API, because it's JSON-based and streaming files doesn't suit its principles.

-By default, Redis driver puts the content under the key `<PREFIX><LOCATION>`.
+By default, Redis adapter puts the content under the key `<PREFIX><LOCATION>`.
 Pay attention to `LOCATION`.
 It's the value available as `location` in the API response(i.e, `24d27fb9-a5f0-42f6-aaa3-7dcb599a0d46` in our case).
 It's different from the `id`(ID used by DB to uniquely identify file